Accessing Stored Communications in Texas Divorce and Custody Cases

 There can be both criminal and civil penalties for a violation of the Stored Communications Act.
-Criminally, an offender can be fined and imprisoned for anywhere from one to ten years depending on the number of convictions and the severity of the crime.
+Criminally, an offender can be fined and imprisoned for anywhere from one to ten years.
 In a civil suit, a violator will have to pay actual damages plus any profits made from the violation in addition to punitive damages if the court deems necessary.
-Furthermore, if the court has to enforce the damages award, it may order the violator to pay reasonable attorney’s fees and costs.
-If a person commits a similar offense under Texas law, the act becomes a class A misdemeanor, or a state jail felony if it was committed to obtain a benefit or to harm the victim.
+If a person commits a similar offense under Texas law, the act becomes a class A misdemeanor or a state jail felony.

 As you can see, accessing someone else’s electronic communications without permission can have serious consequences.
 In addition, unless you collect evidence properly, it may not be of any use to you in your underlying case.
 That’s why it’s important to have experienced, competent legal counsel advising you through your divorce or custody dispute.
 In other words, you need a lawyer like Robert Tsai.
 Click here to schedule a consultation today, or call us at 832-278-1995.